szobin/ml-xray-orientation/readme.md

   - implementation as python class `Classifier`
   - ImagePreprocessing was added (it's needs for normalize image)
   - ImageAugmentation was added (it's needs for avoid off small rotation and flipping influence ) To get optimal performance original images was resized to icons (32*32).
-It measure helps to desrease training time upto 1-2 minutes
+It measure helps to decrease training time upto 1-2 minutes

 ## preparing